 With some planning, Russian majors can travel abroad and still graduate on time.
-While the Center for Global Education offers abroad programs on six continents, faculty from the Russian department sponsor programs across Russia, in cities such as Moscow, Yaroslavl, and Irkutsk.
+While the Center for Global Education offers abroad programs on six continents, faculty from the Russian department sponsor a program in Barnaul.

 At HWS, students have the freedom to study at any of our Global Education destinations.